google/youtube-8m/README.md

 --train_dir=$BUCKET_NAME/yt8m_train_frame_level_logistic_model
 ```

-to the 'gcloud' training command given above, and change 'video' in paths to
+to the `gcloud` training command given above, and change 'video' in paths to
 'frame'.
 Here is a sample command to kick-off a frame-level job:

 ```sh